 Indeed, everything Howard said had happened between about 4:00 and 4:30 pm on 7 November gives the impression that – rather than being the initiator – he was carried along by events shaped mostly by other people’s actions.
 Thus, in his narrative:

-- Having informed him of the armistice news and confidently assured him it was official, Admiral Wilson readily allowed him to send it to the United States.
+- Having given him the armistice news and confidently assured him it was official, Admiral Wilson readily allowed him to send it to the United States.

 - Admiral Wilson, on his own initiative, instructed John Sellards to accompany him and make sure the news was cleared by the censors.